Review the list of cannabis business license types available in your state, to determine what might be the best fit for you and your business goals.

 Delaware is set to issue a total of 125 cannabis licenses across various license types, creating new opportunities for entrepreneurs and businesses looking to enter or expand within the state’s cannabis market.
-There are three business types available to apply for in DE’s first cannabis business licensing round for recreational marijuana, not to be confused with the actual license types (such as cultivation, dispensary, etc.).
+There are three business types available to apply for in Delaware’s first cannabis business licensing round for recreational marijuana, not to be confused with the actual license types (such as cultivation, dispensary, etc.).

-1. Social Equity
+Delaware Social Equity License

 Must own 51% of the business and be a Delaware resident.
 Applicants must meet specific criteria outlined in the state’s regulations, designed to promote equity in the cannabis industry.